 Health Insurance Plans:

-There are several health insurance plans, including Participating Provider Organizations (PPO) and Health Maintenance Organizations (HMO), available to MTC employees.
+There are three health insurance plans, including Participating Provider Organizations (PPO) and a Health Maintenance Organization (HMO), available to MTC employees.
 Under a PPO, individuals may select any healthcare provider, including specialists, on the participating provider list.
 Under an HMO, medical care is coordinated through a primary care physician.
 Current PPO plans available include the State Health Plan (SHP) Savings Plan and the SHP Standard Plan.
-Blue Choice HMO and Cigna HMO are the currently available HMO plans.
+Blue Choice HMO is the available HMO plan.
 In some instances, out-of-network benefits may be payable.

 Dental Insurance Plans: